pando85/python-project-template/README.md

 # __MY_APP__

+This is a template for python projects.

+Exists a branch for aiohttp projects.
+You can use it replacing `master` by `aiohttp` in next steps.

 Set this repo as remote and merge to yours.
 And then, replace `__MY_APP__` with your python package desired name.
 ```bash